chaplonglau/rubyrailstutorial/README.md

 ### Displaying Error Messages on SignUp
 Create a shared folder in views if you're going to use helpers that are available throughout the application

+### Integration Tests
+* suitable to test for invalid submission rails generate integration_test users_signup
+* to test to makes no new user is created with invalid submissions, we make the sure the # of users is equivalent before and after attempting to create an user

+### On finish SignUp Form
+* on successful creation of a user, we want to redirect to the newly created user's profile if @user.save redirect_to @user else render 'new' end
+* rails automatically infers form redirect_to @user that we want to redirect to user_url(@user)

+### Flash
+* a rails method to quickly display a temporary message flash[:success]="Welcome to the Sample App!" flash[:danger]= "It failed."
+* bootstrap css supports styling for success, info, warning, danger

+### Reset database
+    rails db:migrate:reset

+### assert_no_difference
+    assert_no_difference 'User.count' do
+      post users_path, ...
+    end
+* first argument is string 'User.count'
+* makes a comparison between User.count before and after the contents of the assert_difference
+* second optional argument specifies the size of the difference

+## Production Grade Server
+### enable SSL
+     config.force_ssl= true @ config/environments/production.rb
+### switch from WEBrick (heroku default) to Puma
+* change config file
+* define procfile